-Cash from financing activities was \$8 million compared to the same period in 2022 when cash used in financing activities was \$2 million.
-During 2023, a \$40 million issuance of common shares and net proceeds from credit facilities were used to repay the \$25 million Series G Debenture that matured during the third quarter of 2023, with the remainder being used to pay dividends, as compared to the same period in 2022 where net proceeds from a \$100 million MTN Debenture issuance was used to repay existing credit facilities, pay dividends, and fund working capital.
+Cash used in financing activities was \$4 million compared to the same period in 2023 when cash from financing activities was \$8 million.
+During 2024, proceeds from the issuance of \$100 million of MTN Debentures and a \$30 million issuance of common shares were used for net repayments on credit facilities, whereas in the comparative period net proceeds from credit facilities and from a \$40 million issuance of common shares were used, in part, to repay the \$25 million Series G Debenture that matured during the third quarter of 2023.

-During 2023, FBC paid common share dividends of \$51 million (December 31, 2022 - \$49 million) to its parent company, FortisBC Pacific.
+During 2024, FBC paid common share dividends of \$54 million (December 31, 2023 - \$51 million) to its parent company, FortisBC Pacific.